 7. For F-1 employees applying for the H-1B, should we also start their STEM extension process in case they’re not selected?

 Ryan: Absolutely!
-If a foreign national on F-1 status qualifies for work experience with the STEM extension, we recommend applying for that, even after an H-1B visa application has been submitted.
+If a foreign national on F-1 status qualifies for work experience with the STEM extension, we recommend applying for that, even after an H-1B visa petition has been submitted.
 You never know what can happen with the H-1B visa cap lottery, and there are generally no penalties for applying for both.

 8. Is there any situation in which an approved H-1B visa recipient is able to work ahead of the October 1 start date?

 Ryan: Any submission that goes through the lottery and is not cap-exempt is subject to the October 1 start date.
-If a foreign national is abroad and has to travel to the U.S. to start work, they’ll generally be granted an entry stamp on or after September 20 so they can prepare for their new role in the U.S., but they can’t work until October 1 of the same year the application was filed.
+If a foreign national is abroad and has to travel to the U.S. to start work, they’ll generally be granted an entry stamp on or after September 20 so they can prepare for their new role in the U.S., but they can’t work until October 1 of the same year the petition was filed.

 9. How do you know if an education evaluation is needed?